watch Aline Silva 's story

-As she joins the U.S. Department of State and espnW Global Sports Mentoring Program, Claudia brings a diversity of talents and ideas for how to create sport-based social change across Venezuela.
-She will be mentored by Katherine Montiel, director of public relations and communications for Gatorade.
-As a leader within one of the world’s most prominent sports brands, she will provide Claudia with important marketing, public relations, partnership development, and fundraising resources.
-With a history of supporting youth and community development through programs such as Gatorade Play It Forward, Katherine and her Gatorade team will connect directly with Claudia’s mission and support her to make a lasting difference in the lives of youth and women in Venezuela.
+As she joined the U.S. Department of State and espnW Global Sports Mentoring Program, Claudia brought a diversity of talents and ideas for how to create sport-based social change across Venezuela.
+She is mentored by Katherine Montiel, director of public relations and communications for Gatorade.
+As a leader within one of the world’s most prominent sports brands, she provides Claudia with important marketing, public relations, partnership development, and fundraising resources.
+With a history of supporting youth and community development through programs such as Gatorade Play It Forward, Katherine and her Gatorade team connect directly with Claudia’s mission and support her to make a lasting difference in the lives of youth and women in Venezuela.

 Nalwadda never expected to become a basketball player.
 In primary school in Bukoto Mulira Zone—a disadvantaged area in Uganda’s capital city of Kampala—she ran the 100 and 200 meters on the track and field team, and played soccer.
 After graduating, she no longer had access to sports facilities.
 But, she did find a basketball court near her home and soon began playing every time she had free time.